The Top 10 Worst “Community” Fish

 7. Angelfish

 While these fish can make graceful and elegant centerpieces in a tank, they are not well suited for a community atmosphere.
 Angelfish, a species of cichlid, are aggressive to their own species and need to be kept in breeding pairs or in large groups.
 Keeping them in small groups will allow for the strongest to bully the weakest fish, sometimes to death.
 As they get larger, they may pick off smaller fish for food.
 They also prefer specialized conditions in order to thrive.
 They are sensitive to water quality, and need a slightly acidic pH (6.5-7), low hardness and a warm temperature (~80F).
-Additionally, the long fins of these fish make the irresistible to common community species such as the black skirt tetra who will chase and nip them.
-Once they reach their adult size, these fish require lots of space too.
+Additionally, the long fins of these fish make the irresistible to common community species such as the black skirt tetra who will chase and nip them which can increase their risk for bacterial and fungal infections.

 6. Discus